In Short

 - ownership of the content.

-This article will explore the key legal issues surrounding Instagram’s policies and explains how they could affect your business’ future.
+This article will examine the key legal issues surrounding Instagram’s policies and explain how they may impact your business’ future.

 Instagram Can (Technically) Exploit Your Content